 When we think of winter team sports, ice hockey may be the first to cross your mind.
 But in some areas, broomball, curling, and even snow rugby can be popular ways to enjoy the cold weather with friends.
 Since hockey, broomball, and rugby tend to be played as full contact sports, concussions and sprains are all too common for players.
 For curling enthusiasts, be on the lookout for lower back strain, as well as pain in the outside elbow or knees.

 Medical Treatment on the Go

-In years past, you may have relied on the local urgent care clinic or ER for winter sports injuries, but fortunately, there is a better option.
+In years past, you may have made your way to the emergency room for winter sports injuries, but fortunately, there is a better option.
 Rather than sitting in a waiting room, surrounded by people suffering from contagious diseases like the flu, have treatment come to you with DispatchHealth.

 Download the DispatchHealth app today on your iPhone or Android device and you’ll be ready when injury strikes.
-With a few taps on your phone or a quick call, they’ll have a board-certified medical team headed your way in no time.
-They can handle anything your local urgent care can, but since they’re mobile, they’ll meet you wherever is most convenient — at the ice rink or back at home.
+With a few taps on your phone or a quick call, they’ll have emergency care providers headed your way in no time.
+They can handle nearly anything your local ER can, but since they’re mobile, they’ll meet you wherever is most convenient — at the ice rink or back at home.
 They’ll bring all the equipment and expertise needed to treat sprains, strains, lacerations, and other injuries.
-And they can also help you arrange for imaging or followup as needed.

 Best of all, they accept most insurance.
 On average, most patients pay anywhere from $5 – $50 after insurance.